Giymo11/TiniBot/README.md

 Wishlist
 -----------------

+* Repeat a command (every x minutes, etc)! <-- amazing technology!
-* Subscribe to a MAL profiles for announcements of activity
+* Subscribe to MAL profiles for announcements of activity
-* Subscribe to a Subreddits for announcements of activity
+* Subscribe to Subreddits for announcements of activity
 * Subscribe to Github profiles for announcemnets of activity
 * Subscribe to Youtube profiles for announcements of activity
 * Subscribe to ... you get the point.
-* Maybe implement minigames like !heist.
+* Maybe implement minigames like
+  - !heist.
+  - 8ball
+  - etc
 * Display random files from my private EpicCollecshun(TM) (request by genre)
-* Scrape and safe the lewd pictures that get postet.
+* Scrape and save the lewd pictures that get posted.
-* !roll, 8ball, etc
 * Check if a reddit thread exists for a given link, and post it.
 * Track the last time a given nick was in the channel, and the last time they spoke.
 * !russian-roulette